lior199707/HealthCareSys/README.md

 * Watch future appointments by date - choose by input the day on February, presents all future appointments on that day.
 * Block a date for appointmets (Can't be performed on a date that has a scheduled appointment)
 * Edit profile details
-* Reopen a blocked date (can be performes only on blocked dates)
+* Reopen a blocked date (can be performed only on blocked dates)
 * Watch all blocked dates
 * Log out